Mon November 21, 2011

 "They even send him, at one point, to do undercover work in Pakistan itself," Rotella tells Fresh Air's Terry Gross.
-"That kind of launches him into this crescendo of activities in the late 90s — where he's working as a DEA informant but also radicalizing."
+"That kind of launches him into this crescendo of activities in the late '90s — where he's working as a DEA informant but also radicalizing."

 "He joins this classic military group and starts showing all of the signs of radicalization while working for the DEA," says Rotella.
-"Then September 11th happens, and that kind of propels him more rapidly into the world of terrorism."
+"Then Sept.
+11th happens, and that kind of propels him more rapidly into the world of terrorism."

 The DEA was initially unaware that Headley was becoming radical in his beliefs.
 They recruited him to help with anti-terrorism activities in New York, says Rotella.